sujithjay/data-readings/README.md

 ### Algorithms
 ### Consistency and Consensus
-- [Linearizability: A Correctness Condition for Concurrent Objects](http://courses.cs.vt.edu/~cs5204/fall07-kafura/Papers/TransactionalMemory/Linearizability.pdf) (1990): Defines linearizability as property of a register, as opposed to serializability which is property of the higher abstraction, 'transaction'.
+- [Linearizability: A Correctness Condition for Concurrent Objects](http://courses.cs.vt.edu/~cs5204/fall07-kafura/Papers/TransactionalMemory/Linearizability.pdf) (1990): Defines linearizability as a property of a register, as opposed to serializability which is a property of the higher abstraction, 'transaction'.
 ### Query Processing
 ### State and Stream
 - [Data in Flight](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.462.4828&rep=rep1&type=pdf) (2010): Introduces a model of streams as a superset of the relational model.
 Streams introduce a notion of time (processing-time, IMO) to the relational model.
 I explore a similar idea in this [post](http://sujithjay.com/data-systems/A-Simple-Dichotomy-for-Modelling-Data-Intensive-Systems/).
 In a relational table, data is persistent and query is transient; in a stream, query is persistent and data is transient.